So, what can term life insurance cover?

 Outside of funeral costs, consider the potential need to cover unpaid medical bills or taxes if you’re not around.

 We’re not here to sell you too much life insurance.
-We want you to get just the right amount so that you know your family is financially cared for.
-And, we don’t want you to have too much coverage to where you’re spending money that could be better put into savings or used in investment accounts.
-That’s why it’s important to take into consideration liquid savings, investment accounts, retirement accounts and anything you have saved for your children’s education when determining your needs.
+Assuming you need coverage, we want you to get the right amount so that you know your family is financially cared for.
+Having too much coverage doesn’t sound like a bad thing (there are worse problems to be sure), but it could mean you’re spending money that could be better put into savings or used in investment accounts.
+That’s why it’s important to take into consideration things like liquid savings, retirement accounts and anything you have saved for your children’s education when determining your needs.

 Unfortunately, many Americans couldn’t easily pull together even $400 from liquid savings.
 This scenario creates a significant financial need for life insurance, and we’d encourage you to err more on the side of caution and choose a higher tier of coverage.
-(Our coverage calculator gives you three recommended tiers of coverage – silver, gold or platinum.)
+(Our free term life insurance calculator can help do all this work for you.)